 If Your Manuscript is Accepted

 Once the work is accepted, a contract is drawn up between the author and the press.
 More often than not, the author is asked to revise the manuscript in response to the suggestions of the peer reviewers.
 The final form of your manuscript is important.
 Manuscripts accepted for publication must be prepared electronically.
-Please consult our Guidelines for Submitting the Electronic Manuscript and Guidelines for Submitting Art/Illustrations.
+Please consult our Manuscript Preparation and Submission Guidelines and Illustrations Guidelines.
 (For more information on copyright and permissions obligations, the Association of American University Presses has prepared this permissions FAQ.)
 We ask that authors follow the stylistic guidelines appropriate to their discipline in The Chicago Manual of Style, 15th edition.

 After the press receives the manuscript, it is copy edited for substance and style, designed, typeset, printed, and bound.
 The author is given the opportunity to review the copyedited manuscript and later receives page proofs, which allow the author to check for typographical errors and to prepare the index.
 Because of the high cost of making changes in proof, only corrections of typographical errors are accepted in proof.
 While the book is being produced, its publication plan (print run, price, and publication date) is developed, promotional copy is written, and a sales campaign is planned.